 Join the Women’s Social Skills Group for Adult Neurodiverse Women in Palo Alto, California

 This group is specifically for adult women with high-functioning autism, Asperger's, or autism traits in the South Bay Area.
 If you are looking for support and a place where you can learn more about your autism diagnosis and self-improvement, then our Women’s Group may be a wonderful fit for you.
 Our autism therapists will work with you and seven other group members to learn and practice new social skills that will be useful in overcoming the challenges you face.
 Ultimately, helping you lead a more fulfilling and successful life.
 To begin autism group therapy in Palo Alto, follow these simple steps:

 Other Autism Services at Open Doors Therapy

 Our Palo Alto/Bay Area counseling clinic specializes in helping individuals with autistic traits and their families.
-This includes individuals who identify as having Asperger’s, high functioning autism, undiagnosed autism traits, etc. Specifically, our autism therapy services include individual therapy, parent counseling, and group therapy.
-We also offer support and educational groups for college students with autistic traits, young adults with autism, neurodiverse adults, women who identify as neurodiverse, and neurodiverse youth & caregivers, and a mother’s group.
+This includes individuals who identify as having Asperger's, high functioning autism, undiagnosed autism traits, etc. Specifically, our autism therapy services include individual therapy, parent counseling, and group therapy.
+We also offer support and educational groups for college students with autistic traits, young adults with autism, neurodiverse adults, women who identify as neurodiverse, and gifted youth & caregivers, a mother's group, and an online parent support group.
+We are now offering online group therapy in the state of California.
 Additionally, I have been blogging to expand the available knowledge and resources for autistic adults.
 Please contact our office to learn more about our groups and therapy options and how we can help you or your loved one!